NerioVillalobos/plugin-metadelta/README.md

 The console output mirrors the original script exactly (`ApexClass → ApexTest`).
 When you validate an existing manifest (via an `--xml-name` that points to a `package.xml`), the listing is restricted to the Apex classes declared in that file.

-Only test classes whose names match the Apex class directly (`MyClassTest`, `MyClass_Test`, `MyClassTests`, …) are considered reliable and appear in the mapping.
-Potential matches detected heuristically are reported as warnings (for review) but are **not** added to manifests or deployment commands automatically.
+Test classes are considered reliable when either (a) their names match the Apex class directly (`MyClassTest`, `MyClass_Test`, `MyClassTests`, …) or (b) their bodies reference the Apex class (instantiation, static method calls, variable declarations, etc.).
+Potential matches detected solely by name similarity are still reported as warnings for manual review and are **not** added to manifests or deployment commands automatically.

 #### Deployment flow (existing `package.xml`)